-SEPA10 is now accepting registrations for 2015 SPRING Baseball Teams.
-If you are already registered with SEPA10, simply send an email to firstname.lastname@example.org and ask to be moved into the 2015 SPRING season.
+SEPA10 is still accepting registrations for 2016 SPRING/SUMMER Baseball Teams.
+If you are already registered with SEPA10, you have already been bumped into the next age for the 2016 SPRING/SUMMER season.
 If you have any changes regarding field time, etc. please send an email (but check yours first - you should have a note).

 Please note: Adding teams to the website is a manual process.
 Thanks in advance for your patience.